OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/troubleshoot.md

 <div class="info" markdown="1">

-Ensure that you are using the latest version of the probes and that they are correctly installed.
+Ensure that you are using the latest version of the AI Mentor Studio probes and that they are correctly installed.
 For more information, refer to [How to update the AI Mentor Studio probes](how-update-probes.md).

 </div>